 Immersion weekends in some programs offer an annual opportunity for faculty and students to interact in a language immersion context in an activity-filled weekend.

-Certification and endorsements from the School of Education and Movement Studies in some languages and English as a Second Language.
+Certification and endorsements from the School of Education and Kinesiology in some languages and English as a Second Language.

 Which language(s) should I take?

 Choosing a language program depends upon your preferences, your goals, and your major(s).
 Stop in and talk with any of our faculty – we’re here to help you make the best decision for you.

 What if I want to major or minor?

 We offer a range of majors and minors.
 These include: